-Accept responsibility for the quality of my work, the treatment of my co-workers and behavior on the job.

-Committed to a safe and healthy worksite
+Willingly Accept responsibility for the quality of my work and behavior on the job.
+And always be Committed to growing the unionized masonry-trowel trades industry for current and future generations.

 The BAC Code of Conduct recognizes that our Union is composed of individuals who represent the best in the masonry-trowel trades industry, as well as in the labor movement.
-This Code represents a commitment by our Union, members, and signatory contractors to produce work of the highest quality, to be the most productive, toadvance our Union's causes, and to promote the unionized masonry-trowel trades industry.
+This Code represents a commitment by our Union, members, and signatory contractors to produce work of the highest quality, to be the most productive, to advance our Union's causes, and to promote the unionized masonry-trowel trades industry.